Boat Test

 There are boarding gates on both sides of the boat just forward of the cockpit, which comes in handy when moored side-to a tall quay or at a fuel dock, for example.
 There are no guardrails towards the aft end of the deck but the bulwarks come up to a decent height and provide reasonable protection before the guardrails pop up at the bow.

 The foredeck is a well-designed space.
 It features the now familiar sofa and sun pad arrangement but, much like the cockpit, it's executed with style.
 The simple but clever arrangement where the top edge of the sun pad flips up to create a three-person aft-facing sofa is a great touch, too.
-There are deep deck bins on either side and some shallower moulded trays on either side of the sun pad to take care of glasses and loose items.
+There are deep deck bins on either side and some shallower molded trays on either side of the sun pad to take care of glasses and loose items.
 It's practical but thoughtful and stylish.

 Take It To The Bridge